2020–21 AC Monza season: Overview

 Having won Group A of the 2019–20 Serie C, Monza were promoted back to the Serie B after a 19-year absence from the competition.
 Monza began their season in September with a 0–0 draw at home to newly relegated SPAL, with Gytkjær missing a penalty for Monza.
 In October two more draws ensued: another goalless draw, against Empoli, and a 1–1 draw to Pisa, with Davide Frattesi scoring Monza's first goal in the Serie B in 19 years.
 Monza's first defeat of the season came in the form of a 2–1 defeat at home against Chievo, where Monza's Antonino Barillà was sent off in the 43rd minute.
 Monza's first Serie B win in 19 years came away to Cittadella, winning 2–1 through two penalties.
 In November the team won their second league game in a row, beating Frosinone 2–0 at home.
 Following the international break, Monza drew 1–1 away to Pordenone, then won 1–0 at home to a 10-man Reggina.

-In December drew Monza 1–1 to Vicenza in a match postponed due to the COVID-19 pandemic, and then lost their second game of the season away to Reggiana in a 3–0 defeat.
+In December Monza drew 1–1 to Vicenza in a match postponed due to the COVID-19 pandemic, and then lost their second game of the season away to Reggiana in a 3–0 defeat.
 Monza rebounded from their previous defeat, defeating Venezia 2–0 away from home, and Virtus Entella 5–0 at home in their largest season victory to date through braces by Kevin-Prince Boateng and Mario Sampirisi.
 The two wins were followed by a 3–2 defeat away from home to Pescara, with Monza's Filippo Scaglia being sent off in the 62nd minute.
 Former Pescara player Davide Bettella scored two goals for Monza.
 Following their defeat, Monza beat Ascoli 2–0 at home, and Cremonese 2–0 away.
 They then beat league leaders Salernitana 3–0 at home, with new signing Mario Balotelli scoring a goal.
 Monza moved up to third place before the end of 2020.